vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 Specify a value in MB.
 If not specified, `vic-machine create` sets memory to 2048 MB.

 <pre>--endpoint-memory <i>amount_of_memory</i></pre>

+### VM-Host Affinity  <a id="hostaffinity"></a>
+Create a DRS VM group in vSphere for the VCH endpoint VM and its container VMs.
+Check this option to create a DRS group with the same name as the VCH.
+You can use the resulting VM group in DRS VM-Host affinity rules to restrict the set of hosts on which the VCH endpoint VM and its container VMs can run.
+This option is available if you use 1.4.3 and later versions.

+#### Create VCH Wizard
+1. Expand **Advanced**.
+2. In  **VM-Host Affinity**, check the **Create a DRS VM Group for this VCH** checkbox to create a DRS group with the same name as the VCH.

+#### vic-machine Option
+`--affinity-vm-group`, no short name

+The `--affinity-vm-group` option takes no arguments.
+You can only use this option when deploying a VCH to a cluster with DRS enabled.

+<pre>--affinity-vm-group</pre>

+For more information, see [Add Virtual Container Hosts to a DRS Affinity Group](vch_compute.md).

 ## What to Do Next <a id="whatnext"></a>